Skip to main content

 Common Properties

-All asset types share these common properties:
+All asset types share these common fields:

-• asset_id: Unique identifier for this asset within the format (e.g., “hero_image”, “video_file”, “headline”)
+• asset_id: Unique identifier within the format

-• asset_type: The type of asset (image, video, audio, text, html, css, javascript, vast, daast, url, promoted_offerings)
+• asset_type: The asset’s type (image, video, text, url, etc.)

-• required: Boolean indicating if the asset is mandatory
+• required: Whether the asset is mandatory

 Asset ID vs Asset Role